 L.A.
-City Council Committee Addresses ‘Homeless Dumping’ During Special Hearing
+City Council Committee Addresses ‘Homeless Dumping’ During Hearing

 Councilman Joe Buscaino called a Public Safety Committee hearing to address the issue and to better understand how local law enforcement deal with members of the homeless community who have mental health or addiction issues.

 The incident, which was caught on camera, occurred on Jan.
-30. The man eventually required assistance from the Los Angeles Fire Department and was arrested by the Los Angeles Police Department for acting in an inappropriate manner, officials said.
+30. The man eventually required assistance from the Los Angeles Fire Department and was arrested by the Los Angeles Police Department for an outstanding warrant, officials said.

 During the hearing, Buscaino asked a Sheriff’s Department captain if his agency is pressured by contract cities to remove homeless people from certain areas and “shuttle them” elsewhere.